 Figure 1: Idle mode MPDCCH monitoring (X% of paging belongs to another UE(s))

 During PTW, the UE needs to periodically, with a period equal to DRX-cycle, activate its receiver to monitor MPDCCH in paging occasions for a paging indicator from eNB.
 The UE needs to wake-up slightly earlier prior to its paging occasions for time/frequency synchronization purposes and also to re-confirm the serving cell.
 The CRC of the paging indicator is scrambled by P-RNTI, commonly used for all UEs, to identify if there exists a paging message.
 Therefore, only after the UE successfully decodes the MPDCCH and the subsequent MPDSCH (not shown in the figure), the UE realizes that the paging can belong to other UEs.
 In this case, the UE has performed an unnecessary operation by overhearing an MPDCCH and MPDSCH targeted to other UEs.
-Additionally, in extended coverage condition, the paging indicator is transmitted with a certain number of repetition to accumulate enough energy to decode the MPDCCH.
+Additionally, in extended coverage conditions, the paging indicator is transmitted with a certain number of repetitions to accumulate enough energy to decode the MPDCCH.

 Taking into account the UE operation in all the states mentioned above, the total energy consumption during PTW, Eptw, becomes the sum of the periodic energy cost of the receiver ramp-up, sync., MPDCCH monitoring (including repetition for CE and the cost of overhearing), receiver ramp-down and the energy consumption in light sleep mode.
 Note that the energy consumption of receiver ramp-up/ramp-down and synchronization can be different when the UE wakes up from deep sleep (j = “DS”) and light sleep (j = “LS”).